 Skip to Content

-Are There Any Parks with Lights in South OC?
+Are There Any Parks with Lights in OC?

-Are There Any Parks with Lights in South OC?
+Are There Any Parks with Lights in OC?

-Are there any parks with lights in south OC?
-A longtime reader asked me this question about Mission Viejo parks long ago and it just came up again in a FB group of moms.
-So I finally did my research to put together a list.
+Are there any parks with lights in OC?
+A longtime reader specifically asked me about south OC and about Mission Viejo parks long ago and then it came up again in a FB group of moms.
+So I finally did my research to put together a list in 2015.

 • The two playgrounds at Lake Forest Sports Park are the only ones I know of that are open and lighted on the playgrounds until 10pm.
 Thanks to the reader who sent me an email and to the staff at the park who confirmed.